Ultimate guide to the Statement of Cash Flow for your small business

 Passive Investing: Passive investing means instead of trying to “time” the market by buying and selling, you buy and hold.
 Passive investors don’t try to outperform the market; they try to match the market’s performance.
 Both popular options for passive investors, index funds and ETFs are designed to mirror the performance of a specific market index (such as the S&P 500).
 Passive investing is usually lower cost and has less long-term risk.

-Which Is the Plan for You?: Whether you prefer active or passive investing is going to be a function of your risk tolerance, time horizon and how much you want to be involved in the day-to-day management of your investments.
+Which Is the Plan for You: Whether you prefer active or passive investing is going to be a function of your risk tolerance, time horizon and how much you want to be involved in the day-to-day management of your investments.
 'Passive investing works for people who are looking for ease and comfort and who are happy with market returns but if someone is ready to put in work and time, they should consider active investing.

 6- Following the Money: The Path of 25 Venture Capital and Private Equity Investments